In this chapter, I’ll expose the pitfalls to avoid as a newbie (or even experienced) trainer to make your journey stress-free.

-So my suggestion is to try and keep on top of all the latest trends.
+So I suggest trying to keep on top of all the latest trends.

-Then go and do some research into each of these trends so when a client comes to you with questions, you can answer them.
+Then go and research each of these trends so that when a client comes to you with questions, you can answer them.

-The thing is, you shouldn’t feel the need to incorporate any new fitness trends or diet ideas into the program you have already devised for your client.
+You shouldn’t feel the need to incorporate new fitness trends or diet ideas into the program you have already devised for your client.

 It’s simply not necessary.

-You have all the tools that you need, the knowledge and the expertise to devise the right kind of fitness program that will help your clients meet their goals and expectations.
+You have all the necessary tools, knowledge, and expertise to devise the right kind of fitness program to help your clients meet their goals and expectations.

 But that doesn’t mean you need to shoot down any other ideas.

-Point out the good and the bad of any new trends you are asked about them but always come back to the fact that your programs have got everything covered for your client.
+Point out the good and the bad of any new trends you are asked about, but always come back to the fact that your programs have covered everything for your client.